jusito/docker-teamspeak-ranksystem/README.md

 # updates of this fork

-In comparison to the original repo, I have only modified some minor things.
+In comparison to the original repo, I have only modified a few minor things.
-I changed the link to the TSN Rank System in the Dockerfile so that it always points to the most current version.
+I changed the link to the TSN Rank System in the Dockerfile so that it will always point to the latest version.

 I also updated to the latest php version and updated some modules.

+I also updated the permissions because they were too broad and imprecise.

-A note for all who want to use my docker files: I am a Linux and Docker beginner.
+A note to all who want to use this repo:
+I am a Linux and Docker beginner.
 Most of what i changed happened by "trial and error".
 Please be aware of that.

 # run a new database